sbechara/introduction_to_engineering/Chapter4/Chapter4.md

 `= function_name(input,arguments)`

 The input arguments in the function can refer to individual cells, a range of cells, or might even be entirely optional.
 For example, Excel has a function =pi() that takes no input arguments.
 That doesn't mean that the parenthesis are optional though!
 All Excel functions **must include parenthesis after the function name**.
-For now, open your script you have been using to follow along and replace the cell that contains the approximation of $${\pi} = {22/7}π=22/7$$ with `=pi()`.
+For now, open your script you have been using to follow along and replace the cell that contains the approximation of \\( \pi = 22/7 \\) with `=pi()`.

 |![figure4.10](Media/figure4_10.JPG)|
 |:---:|